 Resuming Spay-Neuter Operations

-As provinces and territories start to lift restrictions, and we begin the process of returning to a new normal, each clinic will need to decide when and how to resume spay-neuter operations.
+As provinces and territories change and lift restrictions, each clinic will need to decide how to resume spay-neuter operations.

 There are many considerations for doing this safely and responsibly, such as:

 - Implementing measures to limit client contact through the use of virtual bookings and payments